treejamie/garden/README.md

 There should be three distinct stages from starting to getting a plan.

 1. Create the layout with the beds and data about the beds.
-2. Create the plan with strategy for each bed.
+2. Create the plans for each bed.
 3. Query for a score for their plan.